-Your MDM roadmap should be embedded in an overall MDM strategy methodology.
+Your master data management roadmap should be embedded in an overall master data management strategy methodology.

-There's no one-size-fits all.
-A suggested methodology for master data management (MDM) strategy and data governance initiatives typically include the following phases:
+There is no one-size-fits all.
+A suggested methodology for a master data management strategy and data governance initiatives typically include the following five phases:

 - Readiness assessment